Systems development life cycle: Acceptance

 The acceptance phase (a.k.a. system testing) is about testing the complete system to ensure that it meets customer expectations (requirements).

 Deployment

 The deployment phase (a.k.a. implementation) involves the logistics of delivery to the customer.
-Some systems are deployed as a single instance (i.e. in the cloud) and deployment may be ad hoc and manual.
+Some systems are deployed as a single instance (i.e. in the cloud), and deployment may be ad hoc and manual.
 Some systems are built in quantity and are associated with manufacturing process and commissioning.
 This phase may include training users to use the system.
 It may include transitioning future development to support staff.

 Maintenance

-During the maintenance phase (a.k.a. operation, utilization, support) development is largely inactive although this phase does include customer support for resolving user issues and recording suggestions for improvement.
+During the maintenance phase (a.k.a. operation, utilization, support) development is largely inactive, although this phase does include customer support for resolving user issues and recording suggestions for improvement.
 Fixes and enhancements are handled by returning to the first phase, conceptualization.
 For minor changes, the cycle may be significantly abbreviated compared to initial development.

 Decommission

-Decommission (a.k.a. disposition, retirement, phase-out) is when the system is removed from use; when it reaches end-of-life.
+Decommission (a.k.a. disposition, retirement, phase-out) is when the system is removed from use, i.e., when it reaches end-of-life.